 intentions has been to take the mystery out of hypnosis because most

 people have no idea of what hypnosis really is.
 The best definition I

 use, and one suggested by Ivan Tyrrell in the video below is that 'hypnosis is any artificial method of accessing the REM state'.
-And remember, I use hypnosis to not only help resolve everyday common problems but to also unlock your potential, to help you become all that you're capable of.
+And remember, I use hypnosis to not only help resolve everyday common problems but to also unlock your potential and help you rediscover your true-self.